Huanillos: Coolies

 Chinese coolie were very common in that time because in 1850 the Peruvian government made a trade agreement with China; the Peruvian government would give 50 soles per Chinese coolie who worked in Huanillo's different industries.
-However, the Chinese people, especially men, were treated so badly that a large number of them committed suicide and the few who survived were rescued by Patricio Lynch, a Chilean military officer who fought in the Pacific War.
+However, the Chinese people, especially men, were treated so badly that a large number of them committed suicide and the few who survived were rescued by Patricio Lynch, a Chilean military officer who fought in the War of the Pacific.

 Present day

 Nowadays, Huanillos is a ghost town, a place full of memories and stories from the past; one of those stories is a mysterious castle.

-Named “Garcia-Burr Castle”, nobody knows when it was built, and some believe that the castle is no more than 100 years old.
+Named "Garcia-Burr Castle", nobody knows when it was built, and some believe that the castle is no more than 100 years old.
 The only records pertaining to the construction and ownership of the castle is that it was built by Freddy Campaña.